WatermelonsAreGood/mpp-server-v2/README.md

 ### Example:
 quotaAlways.note.2 -> Always sets the quota note to be set to Crowned

-quoteBypass.userset -> Disables the quota userset
+quotaBypass.userset -> Disables the quota userset

 ## New messages
 tag, clearchat, setcolor, setname, siteban, admin message, custom, dm